 How to make perfect boiled eggs

 How to make perfect boiled eggs?
-Here’s what we do for boiled eggs on the stovetop: Place the eggs in a pan and cover with an inch of water.
+Here’s what we do: Place them in a pan and cover with an inch of water.
 As soon as the water comes to a boil, turn off the heat!
 The eggs sit for about 15 minutes to let them cook fully through.
-After the eggs sit in the hot water for 15 minutes, transfer them to an ice bath for another 15 minutes.
+Then transfer them to an ice bath for another 15 minutes.
 Then, you can peel them immediately.
 Here’s our Perfect Hard Boiled Eggs recipe.

-If you have an Instant Pot, you can also make hard boiled eggs in the Instant Pot!
-This is our favorite method because it is totally hands off.
+Even better: make Steamed Hard Boiled Eggs, which are even easier to peel!
+If you have an Instant Pot, you can also make hard boiled eggs: an ideal method because it is totally hands off.
 Here’s our Instant Pot Hard Boiled Eggs recipe.

 Boiled egg resources

-And for more, here are a few more resources about hard boiled eggs:
+And for more, here are a few more resources:

 - How Much Protein in a Hard Boiled Egg?

-- How to Make Hard Boiled Eggs Easy to Peel
+- How to Make Them Easy to Peel

 - How Many Calories in a Hard Boiled Egg?